 Do you find that January is often the time of year when you start to think about home renovations?
 I know the combination of post-Christmas calm, having the kids back at school, and gloomy weather always kicks me into planning mode, it just seems like a good month to get organised doesn’t it?

 Whatever room you’re planning on tackling this year, it’s likely that a flooring update is part of the plan.
 Wooden floors are always a popular choice, and going for an engineered wood option can give you the look of a hardwood floor at a fraction of the cost.
-I’ve been taking a look at the Tuscan Engineered Flooring range from Lifestyle Flooring UK, and learning more about the benefits of choosing engineered wood.
+I’ve been taking a look at the Tuscan Engineered Flooring range from Stories Flooring, and learning more about the benefits of choosing engineered wood.

 So what exactly is engineered wood flooring?